grogancolin/dexpect/README.md

 Currently *nix only, though will look into writing it for windows aswell.

 TODOs:
+-> Currently, user is required to execute the shell before any other commands.
+This should be done by default if the user doesnt specify.
+Will use the $SHELL env variable.

 -> The Before and After properties dont behave very well.
 Need to implement a fix to these.